 NAME: Cynthia Converso

 EDUCATION: I received my BS in Biochemistry, with a Mathematics minor from SUNY Geneseo in 2016.
-I went on to pursue an MS in Biochemistry and Cell Biology at Stony Brook University in 2017 and promptly transitioned into the Molecular and Cellular Biology PhD Program in 2018.
-I am currently a 4th year Ph.D. candidate in a Biochemistry lab.
+I went on to pursue an MS in Biochemistry and Cell Biology at Stony Brook University in 2017 and promptly transitioned into the Molecular and Cellular Biology Ph.D.
+Program in 2018.
+I am currently a 5th-year Ph.D. candidate in a Biochemistry lab.
+Concurrently, I am pursuing a graduate certificate in Science Communication.

 FUTURE GOALS: My future is undecided!
-I am open to all opportunities that come my way, whether it leads me to academia or industry.
-Either way, I would like to continue to do bench research, teach and mentor.
+I am open to all opportunities that come my way, though I will likely pursue an industry career.
+My goal is to continue to perform bench research and continue my science communication work.

 Why did you want to be a part of GWiSE?